 Results

-The photosyntetic pigments were separated by the thin-layer chromatography (figure 1).
+The photosyntetic pigments were separated by the thin-layer chromatography (Figure 1).
 The separation of the pigments, which had an Rf below 0.4 was not very effective.

 The result of the spectroscopy of carotene is shown in figure 2.